Cysharp/MemoryPack/README.md

 ### Constructor selection

-MemoryPack supports parameterized constructor not only parameterless constructor.
+MemoryPack supports both parameterized and parameterless constructors.
 The selection of the constructor follows these rules.
-Both class and struct follows same.
+(Applies to classes and structs).

-* If has `[MemoryPackConstructor]`, use it
+* If has `[MemoryPackConstructor]`, use it.
-* If has no explicit constructor(includes private), use parameterless one
+* If there is no explicit constructor (includes private), use parameterless one.
-* If has a one parameterless/parameterized constructor(includes private), use it
+* If there is one parameterless/parameterized constructor (includes private), use it.
-* If has multiple constructors, must apply `[MemoryPackConstructor]` attribute(no automatically choose one), otherwise generator error it.
+* If there are multiple constructors, then the `[MemoryPackConstructor]` attribute must be applied to the desired constructor (the generator will not automatically choose one), otherwise the generator will emit an error.
-* If choosed parameterized constructor, all parameter name must match with member name(case-insensitive)
+* If using a parameterized constructor, all parameter names must match a corresponding members name (case-insensitive).

 ```csharp
 [MemoryPackable]